How to still have a life running your rich bitch biz

 Then chances are: You are in the content creation industry too!

-Content creators, artists, and small business owners (when they aren't one in the same) all have one thing in common they need to protect their work.
+Content creators, artists, and small business owners (when they aren't one and the same) all have one thing in common they need to protect their work.
 And there's a laundry list of ways to protect it; legal advice for what suits you best is necessary.

 With a massive amount of options in front of you like copyright protection, contract templates, trademark registration, defending against copyright infringement, licenses for your intellectual property, making ownership crystal clear to everyone involved and in your community, there's a wide variety of options an attorney can help you evaluate.